reshamas/reshamas.github.io/_posts/2018-05-08-resource-guide-for-women-in-data-science.md

 GIT aims to accelerate the growth of innovative women entering into the high-tech industry and building startups through the creation of proprietary, innovative programming and strategic global partnerships.

 ## Published Lists
-Here is a curated list of women in the data sciece and AI space.
+Here are curated lists of women in the data sciece and AI space.
 This is an excellent reference next time there is a Call for Proposals (CFP) for conferences.

 - [Women in Data Science](https://twitter.com/BecomingDataSci/lists/women-in-data-science/members)
    - you can subscribe to this twitter list  which has 1400+ women members